rhomel/backoff/README.md

 })
 ```

-This has the obvious caveat that if your `Completable` func never returns
+Obviously if your `Completable` func never returns `true` then this will try
-`true` then this will try forever.
+forever.

 # Caution